owlgrin/gaurilla-guide/src/articles/how-to-add-journal-transaction.md

 	4. Once done, click on **Save** button to add the journal entry.

-5. Added journal entry can be seen in the list of journal entires on the page in which we will be redirected.
+5. Added journal entry can be seen in the list of journal entires on the page in which you will be redirected.